Our ServicesChild Baptism

 The Journey Begins… Come and Give Thanks

 Congratulations!
 The birth or adoption of a child is a cause for celebration.
 Many people are overcome by a sense of awe at the creation of new life and want to express their thanks to God.
-A Service of Thanksgiving provides a perfecct opportunity for parents and families to give thanks for the birth or adoption of a child and to pray for family life.
+A Service of Thanksgiving provides a perfect opportunity for parents and families to give thanks for the birth or adoption of a child and to pray for family life.
 We warmly invite you to come for a special celebration of your new child at a ‘Thanksgiving’ ceremony which includes naming your child and the presentation of a gospel.
 This beautiful service can be held in any of our churches and is called a ‘Thanksgiving for the Gift of a Child’.
 We value this as a way of celebrating your newly born or adopted child with you as the nuclear family, simply as parents and, of course, any other children or with your wider family and other guests.
 Such a service is also great in advance of arranging an infant baptism which, as described below, is less about the celebration of your child and more about your faith in Jesus.
 To journey with us through Thanksgiving to Baptism is ideal.
-So, please contact the Parish Office if you would like to make arrangements with the clergy for your special ‘Thanksgiving’ service.
+So, please join us on Sunday’s at 10.30am at the Baptism Enquiry meeting if you would like to make arrangements for your special ‘Thanksgiving’ service.

 Letting the journey continue… Baptism (or Christening)